anabaei/salesforce/BasicInt.md

 }
 ```
 ## Batch
-* It is capable to run even milions of records.
+* High volume processing is possible on salesforce in Batch jobs.
+It is capable to run even milions of records.
 It can be use in Billing customers, complex math calculations, mass conversion of records, mass callouts to outside APIs
 * Each batch job has three parts `sart`, `execute` and `finish`
 * Only 5 batch jobs per org running simultaneously and if use Apex flex queue we can have up to 100 batch jobs to be enqueued
 * By built in function we can pass any instance of executeable batch as